 This term refers to water loss due to:

-It is termed 'insensible' as we are usually unaware of it.
+It is termed insensible as we are not aware of it.

-This solute-free water loss differs from sweating as sweat contains both water & solutes.
-Another difference is that sweat is produced in special glands in the skin.
+This solute-free water loss differs from sweating as sweat contains solutes.
+Insensible loss is different from sweating.

 Insensible loss from the skin cannot be eliminated.
 Daily loss is about 400 mls in an adult.

-In simple bedside analysis of a patient’s fluid balance, insensible loss is considered to be balanced by metabolic water production and both are ignored!
-This is inaccurate (especially as sweating is also ignored) but the clinician doesn’t have much choice as the volumes of these fluids cannot be easily measured.
-The typical clinical practice is to calculate water input as (oral + IV fluids) and water loss as (urine + other measured losses) and make a clinical estimate of the additional fluids required.
-The clinical estimate is based on factors such as assessment of the blood volume (BP including postural drop, pulse rate, CVP, urine flow rate, evidence of peripheral vasoconstriction based on colour and temperature) and knowledge of the pathophysiology of the disease process (such as typical expected losses eg in burn injury).
+In simple bedside analysis of a patient's fluid balance, insensible loss is ignored as it cannot be measured.
+Similarly metabolic water production is ignored in a quantiative analysis of daily fluid balance.
+Even more significantly sweating is also ignored and volume loss with sweating can be quite large.
+The clinician doesn’t have much choice as the volumes of these fluids cannot be routinely measured.
+The typical clinical practice is to calculate water input as (oral fluids + IV fluids) and water loss as (urine + other measured losses) and make a clinical estimate of the additional fluids required.
+The clinical estimate is based on factors such as assessment of the blood volume (BP including postural drop, pulse rate, CVP, urine flow rate, evidence of peripheral vasoconstriction based on colour and temperature) and knowledge of the pathophysiology of the disease process (such as typical expected losses e.g. in burn injury).

-This is clearly the best approach because it is dependent mostly on clinical endpoints and can take account of additional factors such as third space losses.
+This is the best available approach because it is dependent mostly on clinical endpoints.